 The Consolidated Omnibus Budget Reconciliation Act (COBRA) of 1985 entitles all covered employees to continue their health insurance coverage for up to 18 months after terminating employment with the District.
 This option requires that the employee (or the employee's dependents) pay both the employee's and the District's contributions for group premiums.
-Please call BSWIFT Cobra Administration at 1(833) 682-8972 with questions concerning COBRA coverage.
+For additional information please follow the link: